17p13.3 Duplication

 How many people have 17p13.3 duplication syndrome?

-As of 2020, doctors had described about 50 people who have 17p13.3 duplication syndrome.
+As of 2024, at least 50 people with 17p13.3 duplication syndrome have been identified in medical research.
 The first case was found in 2009.
-There are likely many more undiagnosed people who have the syndrome.
 Scientists expect to find more people who have the syndrome as access to genetic testing improves.

 +